8 Tips to Better Manage Employee Time Off During the Holiday Season

 3. Prioritize Requests

-You’re bound to get a plethora of time-off requests, so you’ll have to make some choices on whose requests to prioritize.
+You’re bound to get plenty of time off requests, so you’ll have to make some choices on how to manage staff holidays and whose requests to prioritize.
 Here are three common prioritization strategies:

 - First come, first served